NEWaukee’s 5th Annual Urban Island Beach Party

 Find A Flamingo Contest

-In the weeks leading up to the Urban Island Beach Party, look for the pink flamingos we have hidden throughout the city.
-Find one and bring it with you to the island to receive a free beer provided by Badger Meter.
-Starting July 25th, 2014 we will place inflatable flamingo’s all around Milwaukee.
-If you find the flamingo bring it to the Island to Flock us.
+In the week leading up to the Urban Island Beach Party, look for the pink flamingos we have hidden throughout the city.
+Tip: We will be hiding the flamingos in and around the Downtown Employee Appreciation Week programs!
+Find one and bring it with you to the island to receive a free beer provided by Leinenkugel Brewing Company.
+Starting July 27th, 2015 we will place inflatable flamingo’s all around Milwaukee.
+If you find the flamingo bring it to the island to flock us.
 There are over 100 flamingos that will be around the island.

 1. Find the flamingo

-3. Bring the flamingo to the island party in exchange for a free beer to create a flock at the Badger Meter booth.
+3. Bring the flamingo to the island party in exchange for a free beer to create a flock in the Beer Garden.

 We are so grateful to our sponsors of the Urban Island Beach Party.
 Their gracious support allows NEWaukee to highlight the Friends of Lakeshore State Park, an organization dedicated to promoting and supporting Lakeshore State Park for the entire community to enjoy.